 External peer reviewers do not need to be granted privileges at the facility, unless the facility’s medical staff bylaws require it or under advice of counsel.

-There are 8 Key Ways to Maximize the Effectiveness of External Peer Review
+Keys to Maximize the Effectiveness of External Peer Review

 - Case reviews and practitioner follow-up must be timely

 - External peer review should be consistently used to avoid punitive strereotyping